Estimated Reading Time: 5 Minutes

 Bellhops and skycaps

-Bellhops are covered by the service charges but they expect you to give them a tip when they help you with your luggage to your room.
+The service charges you pay the hotel cover bellhops, but they expect you to tip when they help you bring your luggage to your room.
 A couple of bucks should suffice.
-The skycaps at the airport expect you to give them $5 but if it’s only a couple of suitcases they take care of, don’t give them more than half that unless you have a truckload of luggage.
+The skycaps at the airport expect you to give them $5, but if they only take care of a couple of suitcases, don’t give them more than half that unless you have a truckload of luggage.

 Are you a good tipper?

-North Americans are customarily good tippers, that’s because the system works basically on tipping.
+North Americans are customarily good tippers because the system works basically on tipping.
 Europeans rarely tip well.
-If the job is done well, they should get paid well, it’s a system that works based on performance.
-That’s how it is in Costa Rica (except in the bars and restaurants), but don’t let them take advantage of you because you’re a gringo but don’t over-tip either.
-Not always you will find the great service you would expect and you should feel free to say so.
+You must tip them well if they do the job well; it’s a system that works based on performance.
+That’s how tipping in Costa Rica functions (except in the bars and restaurants).
+But don’t let them take advantage of you because you’re a gringo but don’t over-tip either.
+You will not always find the great service you expect, and you should feel free to say so.

 No tips for real estate agents

 There is no need to give our real estate agents any tips.
-We sell real estate for a commission, which is paid by the seller.
-Just make sure that when you look at properties with any of our agents, you buy property from us and not from our competitors.
+We sell real estate for a commission paid by the seller.
+When you look at properties with any of our agents, just make sure you buy property from us, not our competitors.

-We’ll appreciate your business and do more for you after the purchase than you could ever imagine.
-Check our testimonials and you’ll understand what I’m talking about.
+We appreciate your business and will do more for you after the purchase than you could ever imagine.
+Check our testimonials, and you’ll understand what I’m talking about.
 Ready for business?
 Then contact us now.